pbowlin/FunWithMazes/README.md

 Each of the above algorithms generates a simple maze, meaning that from any point in the maze there is exactly 1 path to any other point in the maze.
 As such, there are no loops, there is only 1 solution to the maze, and obviously that solution is also the shortest path through the maze.

-## Maze Solving:
-- A* Search - Has an "omniscient" view of the maze (it knows where the start and finish are and uses that knowledge to direct its solution search).
-    - As of now, you can set the heuristic used by A* to be either manhattan or euclidean distance to the finish.
-    - A* will find the shortest path through the maze (given some assumptions about the heuristic used) even if it is not a simple maze

-- Tremaux's Algorithm - Has no knowledge of the maze it is searching
-    - It is a blind algorithm that, unlike other more naive blind solving implementaions like wall following, will successfully find the exit even if there are loops in the maze.
-    - It is not guaranteed to find the shortest path through the maze.

 ### Custom Maze Generation
 If you'd like you can read in mazes from image files for use with the program.
 There are two types of mazes you can read in: